belgort-clark/teach-access/unit-1/quizzes/1-module-2-quiz.md

 ## Question 9

-In order for voice recognition software to work correclty, websites need no additional changes most of the time
+In order for voice recognition software to work correctly, websites need no additional changes most of the time

 1) True
 2) False (Correct answer)